Jeadie/Jeadie.github.io/reading.md

  - Zen and the Art of Motorcycle Maintenance by Robert M. Pirsig
  - 12 Rules for Life Jordan B. Peterson
  - Investigations of a Dog by Franz Kafka
+ - Fahrenheit 451 by Ray Bradbury
+ - The Almanack of Naval Ravikant by Naval Ravikant and Eric Jorgenson

 ### In 2019:
 - Meditations by Marcus Arelius